apollographql/apollo-ios/docs/source/api/Apollo/classes/JSONRequest.md

 >   - autoPersistQueries: `true` if Auto-Persisted Queries should be used.
 Defaults to `false`.
 >   - useGETForQueries: `true` if Queries should use `GET` instead of `POST` for HTTP requests.
 Defaults to `false`.
 >   - useGETForPersistedQueryRetry: `true` if when an Auto-Persisted query is retried, it should use `GET` instead of `POST` to send the query.
 Defaults to `false`.
->   - requestCreator: An object conforming to the `RequestCreator` protocol to assist with creating the request body.
-Defaults to the provided `ApolloRequestCreator` implementation.
+>   - requestBodyCreator: An object conforming to the `RequestBodyCreator` protocol to assist with creating the request body.
+Defaults to the provided `ApolloRequestBodyCreator` implementation.

 #### Parameters